 "There's a little more to it than that," he said.

 Schmidt said Kraft is testing the removal of artificial preservatives from its other Kraft Singles varieties, but that it wanted to start with the most popular lines first.
-The changes do not affect Kraft Singles that are 2 percent fat, fat-free or other full-fat varieties.
+The changes do not affect Kraft Singles that are 2 percent milk, fat-free or other full-fat varieties.